Basic Concept

 These system transformations require the mobilization of a variety of social drivers (Action Levers).
 For example;

-• Governance and policy:
+- Governance and policy:

 Policies and decision-making processes suitable to protect the Global Commons are needed.
-This is where crosscutting multi-stakeholder coalition among diverse economic actors is effective.
+This is where crosscutting multi-stakeholder coalition among diverse economic actors is effective. - Financial and economic system:

 Market functions are extremely effective for system transformation.
-Particularly important are the mechanisms of goods markets that internalize environmental burdens (external economy) such as carbon pricing, and the functions of financial markets that encourage the allocation of resources to overcome the crisis.
+Particularly important are the mechanisms of goods markets that internalize environmental burdens (external economy) such as carbon pricing, and the functions of financial markets that encourage the allocation of resources to overcome the crisis. - Social harmony (inclusiveness, equity, fair transition):

-Social harmony and trust are prerequisites for people from all walks of life around the world to work together for the common good of humanity, the Global Commons.
+Social harmony and trust are prerequisites for people from all walks of life around the world to work together for the common good of humanity, the Global Commons. - Trustworthy data and digital technology:

 To facilitate right decision-making and effective action by all stakeholders, the information and data on which it is based must be reliable and transparent.